MrPickering/mrpickering/README.md

 I build intelligent systems, gamified experiences, and tools that help people better organize, play smarter, and improve their lives.

-Here are some ideas to get you started:
----

 ## 🚀 What I'm Building

 ### **RememberIt** – *Intelligent Personal Organization App*